 - Build your brand by creating a professional blog or website, which can also be used to supplement your resume and cover letter

 - Travel the world, if you can.
-Traveling opens you up to new experiences and puts you in situations you may not ever be in when you’re at home.
+Traveling opens you up to new experiences and puts you in situations you may not ever be in when you're at home.
 It also gives you an opportunity to meet all sorts of new people and encounter different perspectives.
-All of this can help you grow as a person, but it can also translate to some real world skills, such being able to speak a different language, the ability to take calculated risks, and experience with people of diverse backgrounds.
-Dr. Williamson-Mendez also points out that structuring your travels around your job search – for example participating in company tours, networking, or volunteering – may lead to employment offers you never dreamed of before.
+All of this can help you grow as a person, but it can also translate to some real-world skills, such as being able to speak a different language, the ability to take calculated risks, and experience with people of diverse backgrounds.
+Dr. Williamson-Mendez also points out that structuring your travels around your job search - for example participating in company tours, networking, or volunteering - may lead to employment offers you never dreamed of before.

 For College Students